 - Electrical services

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for boilermakers were expected to increase by 9% from 2014-2024, which is faster than the average.
-The mean yearly salary for this occupation was $60,660 as of May 2015.
-Alaska and Missouri were the top-paying states for this profession.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for boilermakers were expected to increase by 6% from 2018-2028, which is faster than the average.
+The mean yearly salary for this occupation was $63,240 as of May 2018.
+North Dakota and Pennsylvania were the top-paying states for this profession.